Rockstar4400/Codesignal-Solutions/README.md

 # Codesignal-Solutions

-Solutions about algorithms form www.codesignal.com
+Solutions about algorithms from www.codesignal.com